tomquinonero/JSTheWeirdParts/README.md

 ```
 If the function doesn't specify a `return`, it's acting like we returned `this`.
 A downside is that if we forgot to use the `new` keyword, it will not set the properties at the object level.
-A convetion for helping avoiding this issue is to start functions contructors name with a capital letter.
+A convention for helping avoiding this issue is to start functions constructors name with a capital letter.

 ### Pure prototypal inheritance